 - Covid-19: Hub Privacy Notice

-Information about parks and playgrounds and closures of Museums, Community and Leisure Centres and public toilets.
+Updates on parks and playgrounds, Museums, Community and Leisure Centres and public toilets.

 The Curve Community Centre has begun a phased re-opening prioritising the safety of users, service providers and staff.